 College Admission Workshop

-Accepting young women who will be rising 11th and 12th graders in 2020.
+Accepting students who will be rising 11th and 12th graders in 2021.

 What You Will Gain

 You will finish the program with a completed, or semi-completed, admission essay to be used for the Common Application, as well as tips to customize your essay if the Common Application is not used.

 You will gain new confidence and skills for public speaking, specifically when interviewing and speaking comfortably about yourself and your achievements.